If your family member died due to the negligence of someone else, you are probably wondering how to file a wrongful death lawsuit in Alabama.

 Fob James Law Firm has over four decades of experience representing clients wronged by others.
 We understand the trying times a wrongful death can bring and don’t want clients to go through it alone.

-Our firm provides aggressive representation while we fight to protect your rights and work toward fair compensation.
 We offer free case reviews.
-Contact us today, and let’s see how we can help you.
+Contact us or call today, and let’s see how we can help you.